ara4n/state-experiments/README.md

      * this is because we incorrectly specified an 8-band minimum overlap for LSH bands, and we ended up with fully disconnected islands as a result.
 Reducing to 1 band should avoid this.
     * Trying again with fewer disconnected islands (1-band overlap, but searching only past-for-prev and future-for-next SGs after jumps), we get 273K state rows: not a great improvement.
      * querying 599996791 still returns bogus values (just 3000 state events trailing from SG 397764923).
-    * Trying again with no disconnected islands (by failing back to minhash hamming distance if no LSHes match), we get 253K (and some weird jumps) - 1.5% compression.
+    * Trying again with no disconnected islands (by failing back to minhash hamming distance if no LSHes match), we get 253K - 1.5% compression.
+    * TODO: we might want to deliberately create islands, but order them chronologically (by sg_id), in order to speed up the TSP solver.
 * aco.py
   * Ant Colony Optimisation solver to TSP which takes the distances matrix output from calc_segmented_tsp.py and generates an ordering from it as a way of doing faster TSP.
   * First cut (100 ants, 100 iterations) converges - but the end result generates 1.7M state rows :/